Inspra (Eplerenone)

 These side effects occur relatively frequently and usually don’t require emergency care:

-• stomach or bowel problems (nausea, vomiting, diarrhea, constipation, flatulence)
+• stomach issues (nausea, vomiting, diarrhea, constipation, flatulence)

 • cough